 “Most people tend to hold anger in or explode.
 Some use manipulation.
 Learn some no-guilt techniques to assertively express your anger and get your needs met without squashing others.”

-See www.whatsgoodaboutanger.com for FAQs, Quick Tips for Managing Anger Podcasts and the All About Anger blog.
+See www.whatsgoodaboutanger.com for FAQs, Quick Tips for Managing Anger Podcasts, services and resources.